Eldred777/dasts/README.md

 # DASTS

-*Dovie'andi se tovya sagain* - it's time to roll the dice (Wheel of Time).
+*Dovie'andi se tovya sagain* - it's time to roll the dice.
+(Wheel of Time)

 This is a dice/cards statistics calculator which I thought would be handy to have for a few purposes related to tabletop games.